CWI's Summer WEST—Accommodations and Location

 Each student’s learning plan includes a menu of skills classes in different art media, theories of public practice, and internships with artists such as Kim Abeles.
 Their self-defined curriculum provides opportunities for one-on-one studies with artists such as Rachel Rosenthal, and L.A.
 Urban Rangers.
 The full range of Otis shops, faculty, courses, and library is available for students' production.
 Recent exhibitions include "Love in a Cemetery" at the 18th St Arts Center, and "Actions and Conversations.”

 SPARC Social and Public Art Resource Center

-We highly recommend exploring SPARC The Social and Public Art Resource Center.
-SPARC, one of the most important educational and cultural resources in Los Angeles,is located in nearby Venice.
+We explore SPARC!
+The Social and Public Art Resource Center, SPARC, one of the most important educational and cultural resources in Los Angeles and located in nearby Venice.
 Founded in 1976 by muralist Judith F. Baca, painter Christina Schlesinger, and filmmaker Donna Deitch.
 The Social and Public Art Resource Center (SPARC) is an arts center that produces, preserves and conducts educational programs about community based public art works.